Molten Cloud platform delivery guide

 How do distributors deliver content to Roku Channel?

-Distributors deliver content to Roku Channel through a feed-driven process: a content proposal is submitted to Roku's content partnerships team for title selection and deal agreement; approved titles are then delivered via a JSON or MRSS feed (conforming to Roku's Content Feed specification) hosted at a stable public URL.
-Video assets (H.264 in MP4, 1080p), caption files (SRT/VTT), and artwork are hosted at URLs referenced in the feed.
-Roku ingests the feed via Direct Publisher on a scheduled crawl cycle, meaning metadata updates and new titles are reflected automatically without manual re-upload.
-Roku Channel operates a 100% AVOD/FAST model with non-exclusive licensing, and distributors earn ad-revenue share.
-Molten Cloud automates avails generation, Direct Publisher feed creation, and ad-revenue royalty tracking from verified rights data.
+Distributors deliver content to The Roku Channel through a licensing-first process: a content proposal is submitted to Roku's content-partnerships team for title selection and deal agreement.
+Approved titles are then delivered via an MRSS or JSON feed (built to Roku's Content Feed specification) ingested on the distributor's behalf by a Roku-approved aggregator such as Amagi or Wurl. the Roku Content Feed spec, the legacy self-service tool, was sunset on January 12, 2024 and is no longer a delivery path.
+Video assets (H.264 in MP4 or HLS/DASH, 1080p; H.265/HEVC for 4K), caption files (SRT/VTT), and artwork are hosted at URLs referenced in the feed.
+Roku and the aggregator re-ingest on a scheduled crawl cycle, so metadata updates and new titles are reflected automatically.
+The Roku Channel is primarily AVOD and FAST with non-exclusive licensing plus a Premium Subscriptions pass-through storefront, and distributors earn ad-revenue share on AVOD deals.
+Molten Cloud automates avails generation, Roku Content Feed (MRSS/JSON) creation, and ad-revenue royalty tracking from verified rights data.

 What are Roku Channel's technical delivery requirements?

-Roku Channel requires video in H.264 codec within MP4 containers at minimum 1280×720 resolution (1920×1080 preferred), with constant frame rate (23.976, 24, 25, or 29.97 fps).
+Roku Channel accepts video in H.264 within MP4 containers (H.265/HEVC for 4K) at minimum 1280×720 resolution (1920×1080 preferred) and optionally HLS or DASH adaptive streams, with constant frame rate (23.976, 24, 25, or 29.97 fps).
 Audio must be AAC or AC-3 in stereo or 5.1 surround at 192+ kbps (stereo) or 384+ kbps (5.1).
-Caption files must be in SRT or WebVTT format — English captions are required for non-English content distributed in the US.
-Artwork requires a 16:9 format (1920×1080 minimum) and 2:3 portrait (800×1200 minimum).
-The distinguishing characteristic of Roku Channel delivery is the feed format: metadata and asset references are submitted via a JSON or MRSS Content Feed hosted at a stable URL, rather than via direct file upload to a portal.
+Caption files must be in SRT or WebVTT format; English captions are required for non-English content distributed in the US.
+Artwork requires 16:9 (1920×1080 minimum) and 2:3 portrait (800×1200 minimum).
+4K titles with HDR (Dolby Vision, HDR10, HDR10+) are supported on capable Roku devices.
+The distinguishing characteristic of Roku Channel delivery in 2026 is that metadata and asset references flow through an MRSS or JSON Content Feed ingested by a Roku-approved aggregator (Amagi, Wurl) on the distributor's behalf rather than through a self-service portal.

 Is Roku Channel non-exclusive for content licensing?

 Yes.
-Roku Channel typically licenses content on a non-exclusive basis, meaning distributors can make the same titles available on other AVOD and FAST platforms simultaneously — Tubi, Pluto TV, Freevee, and others.
+Roku Channel typically licenses content on a non-exclusive basis, meaning distributors can make the same titles available on other AVOD and FAST platforms simultaneously, including Tubi, Pluto TV, Prime Video (with ads), and others.
 This non-exclusive model makes Roku Channel an ideal platform for distributors maximizing ad-supported revenue across multiple services from the same catalog.
 License terms are typically 1-3 years with revenue-share compensation based on viewership-driven ad revenue.
 Molten Cloud manages non-exclusive AVOD/FAST licensing across multiple platforms from a single rights database, tracking territorial availability consistently and preventing rights conflicts across simultaneous platform deals.

 How does Molten Cloud help with Roku Channel content delivery?

-Molten Cloud automates Roku Channel delivery through four core capabilities: AVOD/FAST-specific avails generation (one-click export of titles with confirmed rights per Roku territory), Direct Publisher feed generation (automated JSON Content Feed creation from rights and metadata data, maintained as windows change), ad-revenue royalty tracking (automated ingestion of Roku revenue reports with per-title, per-territory royalty calculations), and license window monitoring (automated alerts before Roku license expirations at 90, 60, and 30 days, with feed window updates applied automatically).
-Because Roku Channel is non-exclusive, Molten Cloud simultaneously manages the same content's avails, feeds, and royalties across other AVOD/FAST platforms — all from the same verified rights data, eliminating duplicated work across parallel platform relationships.
+Molten Cloud automates Roku Channel delivery through four core capabilities: AVOD/FAST-specific avails generation (quick export of titles with confirmed rights per Roku territory), Roku Content Feed generation (automated MRSS or JSON Content Feed creation from rights and metadata, formatted for ingestion by Roku-approved aggregators like Amagi and Wurl and maintained as windows change), ad-revenue royalty tracking (automated ingestion of Roku revenue reports with per-title, per-territory royalty calculations), and license window monitoring (automated alerts before Roku license expirations at 90, 60, and 30 days, with feed window updates applied automatically).
+Because Roku Channel is non-exclusive, Molten Cloud simultaneously manages the same content's avails, feeds, and royalties across other AVOD/FAST platforms, all from the same verified rights data, eliminating duplicated work across parallel platform relationships.

-Molten Cloud generates Roku Channel-ready avails and Direct Publisher feeds from your rights data, and tracks ad-revenue royalties automatically — across Roku Channel and every other AVOD platform.
+Molten Cloud generates Roku Channel-ready avails and Roku Content Feed (MRSS/JSON) output for Roku-approved aggregators from your rights data, and tracks ad-revenue royalties automatically, across The Roku Channel and every other AVOD platform.

 See how AVOD delivery works in Molten Cloud